 Many engineering technicians assist engineers and scientists, especially in research and development.
 Others work in quality control, inspecting products and processes, conducting tests or collecting data.
 In manufacturing, they may assist in product design, development or production.

-About 35 percent of all engineering technicians work in manufacturing, mainly in the computer and electronic equipment, transportation equipment and machinery manufacturing industries.
-Another 25 percent work in professional, scientific and technical service industries, mostly in engineering or business services companies that do engineering work on contract for government, manufacturing firms or other organizations.
+About 35% of all engineering technicians work in manufacturing, mainly in the computer and electronic equipment, transportation equipment and machinery manufacturing industries.
+Another 25% work in professional, scientific and technical service industries, mostly in engineering or business services companies that do engineering work on contract for government, manufacturing firms or other organizations.

 Most engineering technicians work 40 hours a week in laboratories, offices, manufacturing or industrial plants or on construction sites.
 Some may be exposed to hazards from equipment, chemicals or toxic materials.

-CareerOneStop, sponsored by the U.S. Department of Labor, these occupations include the following salaries across Texas:
+CareerOneStop, sponsored by the U.S. Department of Labor, these occupations include the following salaries across the Dallas metropolitan area: